Background pattern

 • Neostigmine and pyridostigmine (for severe muscle weakness).

-• Tacrolimus (in organ transplant patients).
+• Tacrolimus (in case of organ transplantation).

-• Phenylbutazone (anti-inflammatory drug).
+• Phenylbutazone (non-steroidal anti-inflammatory).

 • Hepatotoxic drugs.